Qudit States in Noisy Quantum Channels: Noisy quantum channels in higher dimension

 Fidelity between the state $\rho(\kappa)$ and $\rho$ is represented by

 applying equation (\ref{Fidelity_half}).
 Clearly, $F(\rho(\kappa), \rho)$ depends on the structure of $G$ and the number of vertices in it.
 Also, it depends on the channel parameter $\kappa$.
-The fidelity for different hypergraphs in Markovian and non-Markovian domain is depicted in the figure \ref{fidelity_non_markovian_dephasing}.
+The fidelity in Markovian and non-Markovian domains is depicted in figure \ref{fidelity_non_markovian_dephasing}.
+The characteristic recurrent behavior in the non-Markovian regime reflects upon the $P$-indivisible nature of the noise here.